leeannray/Whisper-App/README.md

 - App that allows teachers to interact with students, other teachers, parents, and kids searching for additional school-related resources, support, or advice
 - App that creates an online social but educational, "global", age-appropriate world for kids and teachers to share pictures, ideas, messages, resources, games, fun activities while remaining age-appropriate and allowing for parental and mentor/teacher monitoring

-"Whisper-ma-phone"--Dr. Seuss

-# This app covers
+# Details About App Development

-Building websites using MERN stack
+- MERN stack
-Image Uploading
+- Image uploading
-Creating APIs in Node js
+- APIs created in Node js
-Testing endpoints using postman
+- Endpoints tested using postman
-Context API for state managemant
+- Context API for state management
-JWT based authentication
+- JWT based authentication
-Deploy to heroku
+- Deployed via Heroku
-Sending Email using nodemailer & sendgrid
+- Email sending using Nodemailer & Sendgrid
-Forgot & Reset password
+- "Forgot" and "Reset" password option availability

-# This app uses:
+# This App Was Built Using:
   - Cloudinary
   - MongoDb Atlas
   - Materialize